GreenKnight15/4382finalproject/README.md

+File Includes populated database

+###Babb Login:
+As Professor

+ username:babb
+ password:babb

+## MongoDB
+First terminal

+Run $./mongod

+## Running the server

+Second Terminal

+   Run $ node server.js

+Depending on Local or Cloud9 Check server.js for Host and Port diffeences

+Cloud9 requires process.env.IP & process.env.PORT

+local host requires 127.0.0.1 & 27017 and 8080

+## Runing App

+Sign up as either a Student or Professor

+When you sign up as a student you will be given a profile with editable details

+If you want to edit your profile click on "Edit User"

+    You can add a custom Profile Picture by adding a picture URL under "Edit User"

+Professor has all the same charecteristics and can view All students details at the link below but when signing up you have to have a special password to be able to sign up as a professor(password)

+Built Using

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'